It requires the right attitude, a powerful book idea, some solid writing prompts, and the best writing software out

 In short, Scrivener gives you an insane amount of flexibility for writing, formatting, and organizing your book.

 “I wasted years of my life doing all my writing on Microsoft Word.
 But that’s all over now.
 I have finally seen the light.”

-Entrepreneur Michael Hyatt says about Scrivener: “I now begin every piece of content—no matter what it is—with this tool.
+Entrepreneur Michael Hyatt also praises Scrivener: “I now begin every piece of content—no matter what it is—with this tool.
 It has simplified my life and enabled me to focus on the most important aspect of my job—creating new content.
 I am more productive than ever.”

 - Helps with plotting for fiction authors